LifeFone Review Summary

 Customers using some of LifeFone’s no landline systems (eg. cellular or mobile) can gain access to LifeFone’s Caregiver Portal when they subscribe to Caregiver tools like Medication Reminders or GPS Location Service.
 On this portal, caregivers can update or change medication reminders and access GPS location information for the user.
 In addition, caregivers can set text and email alerts for events like when users perform a system test or if the base unit is disconnected from a power source.

 We’ve come across very few complaints regarding LifeFone.
-There BBB record has a rating of A+, with only 1 complaint in the last 3 years (as of Sep 2016).
+There BBB record has a rating of A+, with only 1 complaint in the last 3 years (as of Mar 2017).
 The customer verified that the complaint was resolved to their satisfaction.
-This is an excellent track record, even when you take into account the company’s size.
+This is an excellent track record.

 Elsewhere online, customer reviews for this company are often positive.
 The few complaints that came up had to do with billing and difficulties with refunds, and the company did try to actively resolve them.
 To address customer concerns, LifeFone offers both a dedicated support phone number to call and an email address that customers can write in to.
 Current LifeFone customers can click here and look under Customer Care.